qdrant/docs/qdrant/v0.11.x/distributed_deployment.md

     vectors_config=models.VectorParams(size=300, distance=models.Distance.COSINE),
     shard_number=6,
     replication_factor=2,
-    write_concern_factor=2,
+    write_consistency_factor=2,
 )
 ```

-Setting `write_concern_factor` equal to `replication_factor` ensures that all replicas are updated synchonously, provididing a read after write consistency for sequential operations.
+Setting `write_consistency_factor` equal to `replication_factor` ensures that all replicas are updated synchonously, provididing a read after write consistency for sequential operations.

 However, it gets more complicated for concurrent operations, especially when they are issued against different peers.